-- Funding for the "Transfer to the Vocational Rehabilitation Fund" must be adequate to ensure that PA OVR has sufficient funds to be able to match all available grant funds from the Rehabilitation Services Administration.
+- Funding for the "Transfer to the Vocational Rehabilitation (VR) Fund" must be adequate to ensure that PA OVR has sufficient funds to match all available grant funds from the Rehabilitation Services Administration (RSA).
 Grant funds are matched at 21.3% (state) to 78.7% (federal).
 Changes made to the Workforce Innovation and Opportunity Act (WIOA) in 2014 required that PA OVR reserve a minimum of 15% of its federal funds specifically for Pre-Employment Transition Services (Pre-ETS) services to students with disabilities.
-Having adequate funds to ensure the continued operation of both the Pre-ETS and adult VR program is essential to the financial health of the agency and its ability to provide services across its multiple programs.
-PaRC recommends that the VR Transfer be set at \$50M for SFY24 to ensure PA OVR has adequate funding to manage operations and provide services. - Additionally, lasting impacts of the COVID-19 pandemic combined with the Great Resignation have resulted in significant changes to our economy, employment, and workforce.
+Having adequate funds to ensure the continued operation of both the Pre-ETS and adult VR program is essential to the financial health of the agency and its ability to provide services across its multiple programs. - VR Transfer should be \$50M for SFY24 to ensure PA OVR has adequate funding to manage operations and provide services. - Additionally, lasting impacts of the COVID-19 pandemic combined with the Great Resignation have resulted in significant changes to our economy, employment, and workforce.
 Full Funding of OVR will allow for the expansion of programs to maximize opportunity to support our businesses and meet workforce needs through the successful employment of people with disabilities.
 Furthermore, we have learned that flexibility in relation to the location of a workplace is possible for all Pennsylvanians, especially those with a disability, with so many opportunities to work remotely.

+Expedited Employment Action Requested:

-Expedited Employment Action Requested: • The PaRC recommends, through legislation or regulatory action, for the State to establish an Expedited Hiring System so that people with disabilities in Civil Service, Non-Civil Service, and State Contractor hiring positions have an alternative path to employment similar to Schedule A on the Federal level.
+- The Commonwealth of Pennsylvania should review an Expedited Hiring System to be a model employer and to comply with the spirit and intent of the PA Employment First Act. - The State should establish, through legislation or regulatory action, an Expedited Hiring System so that people with disabilities in Civil Service, Non-Civil Service, and State Contractor hiring positions have an alternative path to employment similar to Schedule A on the Federal level.